abalasu1/Openshift/4.x/installation/README.md

-# Openshift 4.x Installtion
+# Openshift 4.x installtion

-## Steps in Openshift Install
+## Steps in Openshift install

 - The bootstrap machine boots and starts hosting the remote resources required for the master machines to boot.
 (Requires manual intervention if you provision the infrastructure)